Connection between galaxy morphology and dark-matter halo structure II: predicting disk structure from dark-matter halo properties: Discussion

+Our results are based on the TNG simulations.
+Therefore, the feature importance identified by the RF and SHAP analyses, the empirical relations learned by SR, and the correlations are specific to TNG physics rather than universally applicable.
+For example, halo spin parameters emerge as key predictors of disk structure in our analysis.
+Similarly strong correlations with spin are also reported in Paper I and in \cite{Liao19} using the Auriga simulation \citep{Grand17}.
+However, other simulations may show weaker spin dependence. \cite{Rohr22} based on FIREbox \citep{Feldmann23}, \cite{Jiang19} based on NIHAO \citep{Wang15} and VELA \citep{Ceverino14,Zolotov15} find that halo spin is not strongly linked to galaxy size. \cite{Yang23} demonstrated that correlations between galaxy compactness and halo spin are significantly stronger in TNG than in EAGLE.
+We speculate that these differences arise from more efficient baryonic cycles, and will follow up in a future study.

+Therefore, applying the same analytical framework to those simulations may not highlight the spin parameter as an important factor, and the SR relations may not perform well using halo properties from those simulations.

-One may ask whether the regression relations remain robust when the subgrid physics prescriptions are varied.
-In principle, this could be tested by applying the models to a different simulation suite with alternative subgrid implementations.
+To test whether the regression relations remain robust when the subgrid physics prescriptions are varied requires applying the models to a different simulation suite.
 While such a comparison is beyond the scope of the current work, we can perform a related internal test within the TNG sample by examining whether the models hold for subsamples selected by specific star formation rate (sSFR).
 A primary effect of modifying subgrid prescriptions is to alter the global star-formation activity of galaxies.
 Therefore, if the model performs well for subsamples split by sSFR, this would suggest that it is relatively insensitive to such recipe variations.

 In \Fig{subsample}, we evaluate our size predictors for quiescent galaxies ($\mathrm{SFR}/M_\star \leq 10^{-11}\,\mathrm{yr}^{-1}$) and for starburst galaxies ($\mathrm{SFR}/M_\star \geq 10^{-8.5}\,\mathrm{yr}^{-1}$).
 These two populations lie in the $\sim 2$\% tails of the sSFR distribution in our dataset.
 The SR relations continue to perform well for starburst galaxies in both the hydro and DMO runs, achieving correlations of $\mathcal{R} \gtrsim 0.6$.
 For quenched galaxies, the hydro-based model also attains $\mathcal{R} = 0.61$, whereas the DMO version performs less well ($\mathcal{R} = 0.42$).